kachi-tutorials/hapi-server-tutorial/README.md

 Let's break this down what we've done:

 1. We're importing our server from **`server.js`**
-2. We're creating a self calling **async** function.
+2. We're creating a self calling **`async`** function.
-3. First we'll start the server and then if it's successful it will log the server endpoint
+3. When the server starts, it will log the server endpoint.

 So let's run our app to make sure.
 Let's just run this command in our terminal: